 4. Seamless booking, banking and custody

 Broking activities, custodian and banking activities can work smoothly if the broker is also a bank.
 The factor is less significant in terms of essential requirements.
 The advantage of this is that the fund can be loaded via RTGS, UPI, NEFT or any other authorized payment gateway.
 But many brokers charge a nominal sum for letting you use the payment gateway, so it ideal to use the RTGS, UPI and NEFT for the same.

 5. Ensure the quality of support services is high

 A DP should be judged based on how they provide ancillary services.
 Time taken for dematerializing the shares, automation of corporate actions credited in the Demat Account, ability to deal with pledging, complaints, etc., all need to be considered.

 Additional Read: Dos and Don'ts for a Demat Account

 6. Complaints pending against the depository participant

-This tells you how passionate and honest is the DP about its service standards.
+This tells you how passionate and honest the DP is about its service standards.
 Having complaints against the DP is not a good sign.
-Ensure that the DP does not have any regulatory investigations or complaints against him.
+Ensure that the DP does not have any regulatory investigations or complaints against them.